-This Class was first described in 1943.
-The first specimens were collected from beeches in Massachusetts and Connecticut.
+The Mystacocarida Class was first described in 1943.
+The first specimens were collected from beaches in Massachusetts and Connecticut.
 There are 12 species described so far; all are marine.
 They are found in interstitial spaces in shallow sediments.
-All are less than 0.5 mm long and show many primitive characteristics, see right.
+All are less than 0.5 mm long and show many primitive characteristics, see below.

-There are twelve species, all microscopic 0.15 - 0.20 mm, ectoparasites of other marine crustaceans.
+There are twelve species of Tantulocardia, all microscopic 0.15 - 0.20 mm, ectoparasites of other marine crustaceans.
 The larvae and females attach to the host by an adhesive disc.
 Adult males are free-swimming.
 They are usually found in deep waters.

-Their bodies are enclosed within a bivalve carapace making them look like tiny clams (see below and left).
-They are all small ranging in size from 0.25 mm to 8.0 mm.
+Ostracoda bodies are enclosed within a bivalve carapace making them look like tiny clams (see above and below).
+They are all small, ranging in size from 0.25 mm to 8.0 mm.
 The freshwater species rarely exceed 3 mm, although the largest marine species, Gigantocypris mulleri, can be as long as 30 mm.

 There are over 8,000 described species, and they have existed since the Cambrian.
 They are widespread and found in both marine and freshwater habitats at all depths.
+89 British freshwater species have been described.
 There are a few terrestrial species found in the moist leaf litter of forest floors.

 They have diverse feeding habits including particle, plant, carrion and some are even predators on smaller animals.
 Some species are luminescent, emitting bluish light in bursts that last 1 - 2 seconds.
 They are difficult to identify down to species level.When disturbed, the shell valves close tightly, leaving nothing on the outside.
 From the side they resemble a bean, and from above they look like an egg.
 Like water fleas the movement of the antennae allow the animal to swim.
 A plate attached to the jaw vibrates setting up a current of water bringing oxygen to the shell.

 The female lays her eggs on water plants.
 To the naked eye the batch of eggs looks like rust.
 In favourable conditions they will hatch in 6 - 8 weeks, but they can survive in dry mud as eggs for over 20 years before hatching.
-On the left is Pionocypris vidua, a freshwater species.
+Below is Pionocypris vidua, a freshwater species.

 They have a characteristic body - club shaped body ending in a forked tail.
 Usually they have a single black or red eye.
 They have no carapace or compound eyes.
 The first pair of antennae is long and the second pair is short.